Perl/PPCs/README.md

 ### Exploratory

-*we think this idea is worth exploring*
+*we think that this idea is worth exploring*

 | ID | Title |
 |----|-------|